xeviknal/aidl-2021-wo-rl/README.md

 For all of our experiments, the chosen optimizer was Adam, since it seems to be the default optimizer for pretty much any task.
 We did not experiment with additional optimizers.

 In order to simplify the code, we decided to have a discrete set of actions initially.
-The Car Racing environment accepts floating point values as input, which makes it possible to finetune the car driving experience by having continuous action values, but discrete separate actions allows us to understand the environment better by letting us experiment with the action values and simplifies the code by not having to calculate the additional probability distributions needed to calculate the continuous values.
+The Car Racing environment accepts floating point values as input, which makes it possible to fine-tune the car driving experience by having continuous action values, but discrete separate actions allows us to understand the environment better by letting us experiment with the action values and simplifies the code by not having to calculate the additional probability distributions needed to calculate the continuous values.
 Our goal was to code continuous values as a later feature in order to compare experiments but unfortunately we did not have the time to do so.

 # Deep neural network